Welcome to Class 5

-This term all of the year 5 & 6 children, are together for their science lesson.
+This term all of the Year 5 and 6 children, are together for their science lesson.
 Over the next few weeks the topic they will be investigating is forces.

-To begin our topic, the class have been looking at gravity: what it is, who discovered it, how it is measured and are conducting experiments based on gravity.
+To begin our topic, the children have been looking at gravity: what it is, who discovered it, how it is measured and are conducting experiments based on gravity.

 The children had to plan their own investigation; discuss how they would make it a fair test; and then record their results.